hugorbarbosa/cpp-project-template/README.md

 This target only succeeds if the source files are correctly documented.
 The doxygen [configuration](./doxygen/Doxyfile.in) file in this project is prepared to be automatically configured through CMake by the user, namely the source files from which documentation should be generated, as well as other parameters related to the project (see [CMakeLists](./CMakeLists.txt) of the project for more details).

-Please consult the [tools documentation](./doc/tools.md) to know more details about doxygen.
+Please consult the [code quality tools](./doc/code-quality-tools.md) documentation to know more details about doxygen.

 ## Contributing to the project